Kia EV3 vs Subaru Outback

 Feature Showdown

-The Kia EV3 features a 12.3-inch touchscreen, while the Subaru Outback gets a 12.1-inch display.
+The Kia EV3 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Subaru Outback gets a 12.1-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Subaru Outback counters with panoramic roof, heated front seats and power tailgate that the Kia EV3 does not offer.
+The Kia EV3 stands out with V2L that you will not find on the Subaru Outback.
+The Subaru Outback counters with panoramic roof, heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Kia EV3 runs a pure electric powertrain producing 150kW and 283Nm of torque, sent through a automatic to a FWD layout.
+The Kia EV3 uses a Electric producing 150kW and 283Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 7.5 seconds.

-The Subaru Outback lines up making 137kW and 254Nm, paired to a cvt driving all four wheels.
-It gets to 100km/h in 9.9 seconds.
+The Subaru Outback responds with a Petrol making 137kW and 254Nm, paired to a cvt driving all four wheels.

 The Kia EV3 has the clear power advantage at 150kW vs 137kW.
-In the real-world sprint, the Kia EV3 is 2.4s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort